wolz-CODElife/matic-docs/docs/develop/getting-started.md

 If you already have a decentralized application (dApp) and you are looking for a platform to help you efficiently scale, then you are in the right place because Polygon allows you to:

 1. **Easily migrate from Ethereum Virtual Machine (EVM) based chain**: Polygon prides itself in being the ultimate Layer-2 scaling solution for Ethereum.
 You don't have to worry about the underlying architecture when deploying or moving your dApps to the Polygon chain as long as it is EVM compatible.
-2. **Use Polygon as a faster transactions layer**: Deploying your dApp to the Polygon Mainnet allows you to use Polygon as a faster transaction layer for your dApps you can get your tokens mapped by us.
+2. **Use Polygon as a faster transactions layer**: Deploying your dApp to the Polygon Mainnet allows you to use Polygon as a faster transaction layer for your dApps, you can get your tokens mapped by us.
 You can join our [telegram technical group](http://bit.ly/matic-technical-group) to learn more.

 ## Side note
 If this is overwhelming, that’s okay!
 You can jump right into the fire and start hacking.
 You’ve got this!